elyor-doniyorov/Enumerable-methods-ruby/README.md

 Additional description about the project and its features.

 ## Test
--run test by cd into spec file and use the command      rspec test.rb
+- in order to run test you have to install rspec in your cmd run $gem install rspec -run test by cd into spec file and use the command      rspec /test.rb

 ## Built With